jackworthen/travel-tracker/README.md

 > **Track your adventures with style! 🌍**

-A beautiful, modern desktop application built with Python and tkinter that helps you visualize and manage your travel history with an intuitive calendar interface, powerful search capabilities, and comprehensive validation features.
+A beautiful, modern desktop application built with Python and tkinter that helps you visualize and manage your travel history with an intuitive calendar interface, powerful search capabilities, comprehensive validation features, and flexible export options.

 ---